 The Japan Association of Translators (JAT) was founded in 1985 to facilitate the exchange of information and ideas among translators working between Japanese and English, and to establish and maintain professional standards in the industry.
 Membership is limited to individuals who are engaged in, or interested in, translation or interpretation.
 JAT was officially recognized as a non-profit organization (NPO) in Japan in April 2001.
-As of April 2015, JAT had over 800 members, about 40% of whom reside outside Japan.
+As of November 2018, JAT had approximately 700 members, about half of whom reside outside Japan.
 JAT offers members a wide array of opportunities and resources for professional development and networking.

 The International Japanese-English Translation (IJET) Conference is JAT’s flagship professional development and networking event.
 First held in 1990, this annual two-day conference brings translators and interpreters together to network, share their experience and expertise, and further develop their professional skills.
 With the venue alternating between Japan and an English-speaking country each year, IJET has been held in locations throughout Japan and around the globe.